DataDog/docker-compose-example/README.md

 # Configuring the Agent

-Because the Agent needs to monitor redis it needs:
+Because the Agent needs to monitor Redis it needs:

-1. the proper `redisdb.yaml` in the container's `/etc/datadog-agent/conf.d`
-1. to find the redis node.
+1. The proper `redisdb.yaml` in the container's `/etc/datadog-agent/conf.d` to find the Redis node.

 The Agent's `Dockerfile` takes care of #1.